Everything you need to know about direct cremation

 Below are the key things you need to know about direct cremation:

 - A direct cremation involves no funeral service.
 There is no viewing of the deceased or farewell ceremony conducted.
-Usually there are no mourners present, although you can witness the cremation if you wish.
+Usually, there are no mourners present, although you can be present for the committal if you wish.

 - No embalming is required before a direct cremation.
 (If the deceased had a pace-maker we will need to remove it)

 - No expensive coffin is required for a direct cremation.
-Because there is no funeral service we use a simple solid pine eco-coffin.
+We use a simple solid pine eco-coffin.

 - The cremation takes place at a facility convenient to the funeral provider and is unlikely to be local to you.
 You won’t be able to choose the time, location or date of the cremation although at Pure Cremation we always ask whether there are special dates such as birthdays or anniversaries you’d like us to avoid.

 - Direct Cremation is a positive family choice and rarely the result of financial difficulties.

-Although it is sometimes called an ‘simple cremation’, a direct cremation cannot proceed until certain paperwork is in order, and this needs to be submitted to the crematorium at least 48 hours before the cremation takes place.
+Although it is sometimes called a ‘simple cremation’, a direct cremation cannot proceed until allof the usual paperwork is in order, and this needs to be submitted to the crematorium at least 48 hours before the cremation takes place.